aegis-icons/aegis-icons/CONTRIBUTING.md

 - For wider logos, furthest left & right side guides are max size limit.
 - Technically center doesn't always look center in your eyes.
 You can manually visual center the logo, if necessary.
 - Be mindful of white space.
 It's art form, not science. :)
+- Optional: icons should have similar ["optical volumes"](https://blog.nucleoapp.com/nucleo-icon-guidelines-introduction-70092f8b4697) (scroll to "Grid and Optical Volume" section <sup>[[archive.is w/ linked section]](https://archive.is/HiMEB#28.5%)</sup>)

 ### Colors
 - Never use white as background color.
 - Don't use gradients, use solid colors.
 - Keep everything at 100% opacity, no blending etc.
 - Logo (a.k.a. foreground, fg) should use white (`#FFFFFF`).
-- If you find brand guideline that has documented brand colors ([example](https://brave.com/brave-branding-assets/) <sup>[[archive]](https://web.archive.org/web/20200606124434/https://brave.com/brave-branding-assets/)</sup>), then go with that.
-Use primary brand color, that has specifically said on the guideline or based on what color is used most.
+- If you find brand guideline that has documented brand colors ([example](https://brave.com/brave-branding-assets/) <sup>[[wayback machine]](https://web.archive.org/web/20200606124434/https://brave.com/brave-branding-assets/)</sup>), then go with that.
+For background color, use primary brand color that has specifically said on the guideline or based on what color is used most.
 - If there's no guidelines and logo only has one color, use logo color as icon background.
-  - **Tip:** In Illustrator, if logo is using gradient, use [this method](http://miraimages.com/illustrator-gradient-colors-to-swatches/) <sup>[[archive]](https://web.archive.org/web/20200606124113/http://miraimages.com/illustrator-gradient-colors-to-swatches/)</sup> to extract all the colors in the gradient to the swatches.
+  - **Tip:** In Illustrator, if logo is using gradient, use [this method](http://miraimages.com/illustrator-gradient-colors-to-swatches/) <sup>[[wayback machine]](https://web.archive.org/web/20200606124113/http://miraimages.com/illustrator-gradient-colors-to-swatches/)</sup> to extract all the colors in the gradient to the swatches.
 Then select the color what you think looks the best.
-- If icon you're making is using dark background, you **need to make** `bg.var` icon version as well.
+- If icon you're making is using dark background, you **have to make** `bg.var` icon version as well.
-  - Or if opposite, background is too bright, then make `fg.var` icon version.
+  - Or opposite, background is too bright for white logo, then make `fg.var` icon version.
 - For generic icons, use background color `#607D8B` <sup><a href="#ftn2" id="ftn-sec2">[2]</a></sup> and white foreground.
   - Templates `ai_template_generic.ait` & `svg_template_generic.svg` has correct background color set.

 ### bg.var & fg.var icons
-- `bg.var` icons are made for dark / AMOLED themes.
-These are made when primary icon has dark background that blend in when using the darker theme.
+- `bg.var` icons are for dark / AMOLED themes.
+These are made when primary icon has dark background that blends in when using the darker theme.
   - Examples: [primary Steam icon](https://user-images.githubusercontent.com/3540275/85153557-042e4580-b25f-11ea-85ff-7cb883f977d4.png), [Steam bg.var icon](https://user-images.githubusercontent.com/3540275/85153530-fbd60a80-b25e-11ea-9197-d7400eeec74f.png).
   - Use brighter alternative background.
   - If there's no guidelines for alternative colors, check the website or app to see what other colors there might be.